-- Describe the desired 2030 outcomes in the 7 goals and 30 objectives - Agree on the set of indicators that will be applied to measure the progress we are making to achieve the desired outcomes - Agree on the targets and the KZN growth path in respect of each of the indicators - Agree on the strategic interventions required to achieve the set targets - Describe the catalytic projects in support of the interventions, where possible - Agree on the monitoring, evaluation, reporting and review framework of the plan.
+• Describe the desired 2030 outcomes in the 7 goals and 30 objectives

+- Agree on the set of indicators that will be applied to measure the progress we are making to achieve the desired outcomes - Agree on the targets and the KZN growth path in respect of each of the indicators - Agree on the strategic interventions required to achieve the set targets - Describe the catalytic projects in support of the interventions, where possible - Agree on the monitoring, evaluation, reporting and review framework of the plan.

-The KZN Planning Commission, guided by the PGDP AWGs, have identified indicators to measure the extent to which the goals and objectives of the PGDP are being met.
+The KZN Planning Commission, guided by the PGDP AWGs, has identified indicators to measure the extent to which the goals and objectives of the PGDP are being met.
 The targets set for each of these indicators collectively outlines the Province's growth trajectory towards 2030.
-Whereas the PGDS will be reviewed whenever a major event may have occurred that could have a significant impact on the growth path of the Province, the PGDP will be reviewed annually.
-The KwaZulu-Natal Planning Commission will facilitate the preparation of half yearly progress reports, which will be submitted to Executive Council, as well as to all stakeholders via the institutionalised implementation structure.
+Whereas the PGDS will be reviewed every five years, the PGDP is reviewed annually.
+The PGDP AWGs provide quarterly reports, via the institutionalised implementation structure, on progress with the implementation of the PGDP.

-The consultations undertaken have involved provincial government departments which had been identified as "lead departments" for the work of achieving specific goals and objectives.
-This document is proposed as a guide and strategic management tool to ensure that as a Province, there is concerted and measured effort.
-As the PGDP process has unfolded, wider stakeholder groupings have been participating in their fields in collaboration with government organs, so these targets are meant to be both guide and measure for all stakeholders.
+This document is proposed as a guide and strategic management tool to ensure that as a Province, there is concerted and measured effort to achieve the 2030 Vision.
+As the PGDP process continues to unfold, wider stakeholder groupings are participating in their fields in collaboration with the PGDP AWGs, the KZN Economic Council, the Council on Climate Change and the KZN HRD Council, so these targets are meant to be both a guide and measure for all stakeholders.
 The PGDP is a plan for the Province of KZN and not just for government.